stfc-sciml/e2e/case1/README.md

 ### Using a container

 The easiest method to get Relion running on you system is to use a container.
-This is the recommended way to run the this suite of benchmarks.
+This is the recommended way to run  this suite of benchmarks.
 NVIDIA provide a [containerized version of Relion](https://ngc.nvidia.com/catalog/containers/hpc:relion).
 This benchmark suite makes use of the Singularity version of that container.

 To build the container `cd` into the `case1` folder and run the following command: